Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Conditional separation of approximating solutions

 \subsection{Setup}

 In order to state precisely our quantifications of the local growth rates of $X$ and $Y$, we need several preliminary results which have similar counterparts in \cite{MMP}.
-First, we choose in Proposition~\ref{prop:septime} below a $(\G_t)$-stopping time $\tau^i$ satisfying $\tau^i> s_i$, so that within $[s_i,\tau^i]$ we can explicitly bound from below the growth rate of $X^i(\1)$.
-Since $X\geq X^i$, this gives a lower bound for the local growth rate of $X$ over the initial part of the space-time support of $X^i$.
+First, we choose in Proposition~\ref{propseptime} below a $(\G_t)$-stopping time $\tau ^i$ satisfying $\tau^i> s_i$, so that within $[s_i,\tau^i]$ we can explicitly bound from below the growth rate of $X^i(\1)$.
+Since $X\geq X^i$, this gives a lower bound for the size of $X$ over the initial part of the space--time support of $X^i$.
 Our objective is to study the local growth rate of $Y$ within this part.

-\begin{prop} For any $\vep\in \big(0,[8\psi(\1)]^{-1}\wedge 1\big]$, parameter vector $(\eta,\alpha,L)\in (1,\infty)\times (0,\frac{1}{2})\times (0,\infty)$, and $i\in \Bbb N$, we define four $(\G_t)$-stopping times by
+\begin{prop} For any ${\varepsilon}\in(0,[8\psi(\1)]^{-1}\wedge1 ]$, parameter vector $(\eta, \alpha,L)\in(1,\infty)\times(0,\frac{1}{2})\times (0,\infty)$, and $i\in\mathbb N$, we define four $(\G_t)$-stopping times by

 Then

 \end{prop}